Buso (Philippine mythology): Types of Buso

 Riwa-riwa were eight-eyed busos that lived in the sky.
 They listened to the talk of humans and, if they heard something that offended them, their eyes would grow bigger and they would drop to the ground to inflict sickness.

 Sekur or Sakar was a four-legged creature with big ears.

 S'iring lure people into the forest in the form of a loved one, messes with their memory and judgement, and causes them to accidentally kill themselves.
 Echoes were said to be the s'iring's voice, attempting to attract travelers away from their paths.

 T'abo appeared as if their bodies were cut off at the waist; having a head, upper chest, and arms but no legs or abdomen.

-Tagamaling were sometimes called the "good buso", taking on the appearance of a normal person except with small circular shields with ancient patterns and curly hair instead of wavy.
+Tagamaling were sometimes called the "good buso", taking on the appearance of a normal person.
 They were friendly towards humans for one month, killing them and eating them on every other, especially during the full moon.
-In the Dungeons & Dragons setting Kara-Tur, tagamaling appear as the infected victims of the tigbanua, turning into them every midnight until they become a full tigbanua on the 99th day.

 Tagareso was an ugly buso causes arguments and disputes, sometimes making men dissatisfied with their wives.

 Tagasoro was a ceremonial buso said to cause dizziness.

 Tigbanua are cited as the most dangerous of the buso.
 More shrines and offerings are for tigbanua buso, while more spells and magic formulae are prepared against you.
 These skinny, cannibalistic creatures are described as one-eyed, sharp teeth and claws, flexible necks, and a hooked chin upturned to catch drops of blood that drip from their mouths.
 While they tend to hunt in groups, they always prefer to take one victim at a time.
 They are also said to be dull and credulous, being very easy to trick and escape, and are afraid of dogs.
 In this way, the stories tend to be both gruesome and humorous.